Sparse Control of Quantum Systems

-{ {\bf Abstract.} A new class of cost functionals for optimal control of quantum systems which produces controls which are sparse in frequency and smooth in time is proposed.
+{ \textbf{ Abstract.} A new class of cost functionals for optimal control of quantum systems which produces controls which are sparse in frequency and smooth in time is proposed.
 This is achieved by penalizing a suitable time-frequency representation of the control field, rather than the control field itself, and by employing norms which are of $L^1$ or measure form with respect to frequency but smooth with respect to time.

-A mathematical framework is developed which yields existence of optimal controls and necessary optimality conditions of the resulting nonsmooth, nonconvex optimization problem.
-The framework covers the important systems of physical interest, including (infinite-dimensional) Schr\"odinger dynamics on multiple potential energy surfaces as arising in laser control of chemical reactions.

-Numerical simulations demonstrate that the optimal controls, unlike those obtained with the usual $L^2$ or $H^1$ costs, concentrate on just a few frequencies, even in the infinite-dimensional case of laser-controlled chemical reactions.
+We prove existence of optimal controls for the resulting nonsmooth optimization problem, derive necessary optimality conditions, and rigorously establish the frequency-sparsity of the optimizers.
+More precisely, we show that the time-frequency representation of the control field, which a priori admits a continuum of frequencies, is supported on only \textit{ finitely many} frequencies.
+These results cover important systems of physical interest, including (infinite-dimensional) Schr\"odinger dynamics on multiple potential energy surfaces as arising in laser control of chemical reactions.
+Numerical simulations confirm that the optimal controls, unlike those obtained with the usual $L^2$ costs, concentrate on just a few frequencies, even in the infinite-dimensional case of laser-controlled chemical reactions.